 - People with alcoholism or drug addictions should not drink beer.

 - Young people.
-In the United States the drinking age is 21, in Canada the drinking age is 18 or 19.
+The drinking age in the US is 21, the drinking age in Canada is 18 or 19.
 Other countries vary.

-- People with liver, pancreatic diseases, or really, any type of chronic disease should speak with their doctor.
+- People with liver or pancreatic disease should speak with their doctor.

 - Diabetics should speak with their doctor.